Wednesday, August 28, 2024

 what smells like a field

-I do not miss the floating
+I don’t really miss the floating

-smoke of fiery leaves.
+smoke of fiery leaves,

-seem to ghost my ears
+appear to ghost my ears

 as hurried puffs of air

-randomly rise or fall
+rise, drift or fall

 before nearly looping

-into a cursive name.
+into your cursive name.

-Did all these scarlet leaves
+Do all these scarlet leaves

-peep your cardinal lips
+mimic your cardinal lips

-while the harmonic minor
+and the harmonic minor

 of your winged eyeliner

-darkened up a dominant chord?
+darkens a dominant chord?

-in my glasses for one to see
+medicine in my glasses

-as a basic recipe
+as a complex sign

 on a falling star chart

-where a contralto seasons
+where your contralto deepens

-any broth into a brothel?
+every broth into a brothel?

-And what half blind thing
+Because what half blind thing

 —if it dreams—doesn’t